Among America’s front-line nonprofits, the Giving Kitchen offers transparency and accountability to our donors and stakeholders.

 - 15% of budget supports fundraising and development expenses

 Our research shows that there are over 250,000 restaurant workers in the City of Atlanta.
-At any given time, 1-2% are facing unanticipated crisis.
+At any given time, one to two percent are facing unanticipated crisis.